The Dimensions

 • Finances, Housing and Accommodation

 The financial situation at home can affect both parent/carers and children and young people.
-Financial strain may affect children and young people through feeling helpless, deprived or neglected and also difficulties managing their own finances (e.g. pocket money).

 Poor housing may include: homelessness, shared or overcrowded accommodation, unsafe or antisocial neighbourhoods, damp or mould problems and heating, electrical or plumbing issues.